 Sargent Ethroupious E’Clemon

 Governor DeSantis of Florida signed an executive order barring public schools from requiring face masks.
-As governors around the country fight to preserve the rights of people not to wear a face mask, no governor or sitting politician has the guts or the tenacity to fight for the rights of the people to be free of pain.
+As governors around the country fight to preserve the rights of people not to wear a face masks, no governor or sitting politician has the guts or the tenacity to fight for the rights of the people to be free of pain.

 Recently, I was diagnosed with a degenerative spinal disease.
 I am in chronic intractable pain.
 My pain is on the scale-up eight and nine.
 I recently had a prescription for pain medication.
-However, the insurance will only approve of a seven-day supply.
+However, the insurance will only approve a seven-day supply.
 My pain will last more than seven days.
 Yet no politicians have the guts to stand up and say this citizen of America should not be in pain.

 I WAS ONCE A HERO